 Recovery after breast surgery

-In a hurry to show off your new breasts?
-Then you need to follow the steps and directions your surgeon gives you before and after your surgery.
-Aside from that, here are basic or common practices that our patients here do to ensure a fast and safe recovery.
+Always follow the steps and directions your surgeon gives you before and after your surgery.
+Here are basic or common practices that our patients do to ensure a fast and safe recovery:

 Things to avoid

 The number one thing to avoid after surgery is smoking.
 Smoking does several bad things to your health already, so if you are to smoke a few weeks before and after the surgery, then it could affect not only your breasts but also your blood, skin, and immune system.

 Another thing to avoid is excessive weight gain or loss while you are healing.
 Your breast tissues could end up descending and your skin could lose its elasticity.
 Aside from that, you should also avoid pregnancy since your new breasts will be affected through lactation and can potentially increase your breast size.

 Care for your surgical tapes

 You need to take special care of your surgical tapes since you’ll need to have them on for the first eight weeks after the surgery.
 These tapes reinforce the incisions made during the surgery.
 Avoid removing them since they help reduce the impact of scars on your skin.